jhoneill/vsteam/.docs/Get-VSTeamWorkItemPage.md

 Scrum5          Bug          Attachments   True
 ```

-Here the first command in the Pipeline gets a list of process templates, returning the built-in Scrum and a custom template named "Scrum5";
+Here the first command in the Pipeline gets a list of Process Templates, returning the built-in "Scrum" and a custom template named "Scrum5";
-these are piped into VSTeamWorkItemPage to get a list of pages for each, which are displayed using Format-Table.
+these are piped into Get-VSTeamWorkItemPage to get a list of pages for Bug WorkItems in each template, which are displayed using Format-Table.
-Note the custom template has a custom page, and some fields (including) "locked" are not given a value for custom pages.
+Note that in custom template a custom page has been added, and some fields (including) "locked" are not given a value for custom pages.

 ## PARAMETERS

 ### -Label
 The Page label to select one or more pages.
-If none is specified all pages are returned
+If none is specified all pages are returned.

 ```yaml
 Type: String